JiaJunDeng5930/codex-subagent-mcp/docs/ORCHESTRATION.md

 ## Token gating

 Only the orchestrator may delegate further.
-The server issues a random `ORCHESTRATOR_TOKEN` on startup and injects it into orchestrator sub‑delegations.
+The server issues a random `ORCHESTRATOR_TOKEN` on startup, embeds it in the `[[ORCH-ENVELOPE]]` payload (and returns it from `routeThroughOrchestrator`), and injects it into orchestrator sub‑delegations.
 Attempts to delegate without the token are rejected with `"Only orchestrator can delegate.
 Pass server-injected token."`

 ## delegate_batch